Skip to content

 3. Enter the root password at the prompt.

-4. Add the IP address and domain needed for testing.
+4. Add to the file the IP address and domain needed for testing.

 5. Press Control+X then type y at the prompt to save the changes.